 If you don't have a weakened immune system, much of the potential for infection is within your control.
 For example, smokers should avoid the practice for at least 24 hours following extraction [source: WebMD].
 Continuing to keep your mouth clean by brushing your teeth and tongue will prevent the risk of infection.
 Avoiding physical activity for several days following wisdom tooth extraction will promote the healing process.
 You can also avoid complications arising from infection by leaving the wounds alone as much as possible.
 Touching the affected areas with your fingers or tongue may be tempting but can't help in your recovery.
 Aside from changing out gauze, the sutured area should be avoided.
 Remember, too, to rinse your mouth gently with warm water and avoid sucking (using a straw) or spitting, which can interrupt healing [source: WebMD].

 In most cases, it's wise to have those wisdom teeth of yours removed, and by leaning on a trained dental professional's knowledge and care, you can expect the extraction procedure and recovery to go smoothly.
 Ready to learn more?
-We have lots more information on the next page.
+We have lots more information below.